Wells Fargo Caught in Illegal Actions AGAIN, this time Against Members of the Navajo Nation

 MUSINGS FROM DIANE:

 Enough is enough.
-I moved all our accounts, both personal and business, out of Wells Fargo and encouraged all my family and friends to do the same.
-Do you really want to bank somewhere that sees their customer’s pocket books as money for the taking?
+I moved all my accounts from Wells Fargo and urged my family and friends to do the same.
+Is it truly your intention to bank with a company that views their customers’ finances as mere possessions?
 I call it grand theft, which is a felony.

 Share this article